How To Start A Business In Food Photography

 7. Set Up A Business Checking & Savings Account

 I highly recommend setting up a separate checking and savings account for your business.
-This will help you track your business finances separately from your personal finances and it will make tax time soooo much easier as well.
+This will help you track your business finances separately from your personal finances and it will make tax time soooo much easier for you.

 8. Get Bookkeeping Software

 In the beginning, I was tracking my business finances through a google excel sheet.
 This was way too time consuming and it was easy to make mistakes.
-I highly recommend getting bookkeeping software to help you keep track of your business’s profits and losses.
+I highly recommend getting bookkeeping software to help you keep track of your business’s profits and losses quickly and accurately.

 I use Quickbooks Online for my bookkeeping.
 It allows you to connect your business checking, business savings and business credit card in one spot so you can easily track your spending and earnings.
-You can upload images of your receipts (less paper to hang on to) and categorize your business expenses so you’re nice and organized.
-There is a monthly fee to use the software, but it’s worth it to keep your finances organized.
+You can upload images of your receipts and categorize your business expenses so you know where your money is going.
+There is a monthly fee to use the software, but it’s worth it to keep your finances organized easily.

 9. Figure Out Your Business Expenses

-Your business expenses can be written off, which is why it’s so important to keep track of them.
-For example, if you earn $50,000, but have $15,000 of eligible business expenses, you will only be taxed on $35,000.
-Think of your business expenses as everything you need to run your business.
+Your business expenses can be written off at tax time, which is why it’s so important to keep track of them.
+For example, if you earn $50,000 in a year, but have $15,000 of eligible business expenses, you will only be taxed on $35,000 of those earnings.

 Some examples of business expenses are: